 - 72 or more hours in a school year without a legitimate excuse

-The new bill limits the number of excused and unexcused absences a student can have and will require parents to submit medical documentation stating the reason for the absences once a student misses 38 hours in a month or 65 hours in a school year.
+The bill limits the number of excused and unexcused absences a student can have.
+It will require parents to submit medical documentation stating the reason for the absences once a student misses 38 hours in a month or 65 hours in a school year.

 Excused Absences in Centerville